- To support and encourage new and potential programs to improve the neighborhood conditions and environment;

 Article IV.
 Meetings and Notices

 A. Society meetings shall be held at least eleven (11) times annually.
 Regular meetings will be announced at the prior regular meeting.
-Special meetings may be called on an emergency basis by the President with the approval of the Executive Board.
+Special meetings may be called on an emergency basis by the President with the approval of the Executive Committee.

 B. All meetings shall be open to the public and guests of the Society unless directed by a majority vote of the members present.